Matteo Maffei

 He is

-Matteo Maffei received an ERC Consolidator Grant in 2018 and a DFG Emmy Noether Fellowship in 2009.
+Matteo Maffei received an ERC Advanced Grant in 2024, an ERC Consolidator Grant in 2018, and a DFG Emmy Noether Fellowship in 2009.
 He served as a panel member for the ERC Advanced Grant and for the SNF National Centers of Competence in Research.
 He participated in the PC of more than 50 conferences, in the steering committee of ETAPS, in the editorial board of the Journal of Computer Security, and as a publicity chair of the IEEE Symposium on Computer Security Foundations (CSF).

 His recent research interests focus on